 The Department prides itself on a modern and progressive approach to the subject and firmly believes that modern technology should rest upon a good grounding in the scientific principles, which underlie it.

 In Resistant Materials and Systems extensive use is made of our own computer suite for CAD and CAM, Computer Aided Design and Computer Aided Manufacturing, work – all our electronics projects are conducted using programmable microchips.
 Programming is taught from First Year onwards.
 In Food / Nutrition the room is also equipped with a full set of laptops with dedicated software.

 Resistant Materials and Food and Nutrition are offered to GCSE level only.

-In the Sixth Form students are offered Systems and Controls / Electronics, to AS and A Level.
+In the Sixth Form students are offered Design Technology and Computing A Levels.